 The Hearing Process

 After your medical examination, you will need to complete the hearing process.
 This can be a single hearing or multiple hearings depending on your state’s rules.
-During the hearing, several issues related to your workers’ comp claim will be resolved.
+During the hearing, several issues related to your workers’ compensation claim will be resolved.
 These issues can include whether you actually suffered an on the job injury, the extent of your disability, what your pre-injury wages were and whether your insurer should be required to cover your medical bills.

 Get Help with Your Workers’ Comp Claim